kavyamurali05-arch/Red-Team-Offensive-Security-Toolkit-with-Centralized-Database-and-automated-report-generation/README.md

 - **Consolidated HTML/PDF report** — A chronological summary of every tool run in the engagement, including a summary table with tool name, exit code, timestamp, output path, and SHA-256 hash.
 - **SQLite database (`ostk_logs.db`)** — Full audit trail of every command executed during the engagement.

- Screenshots of the CLI menu, individual tool runs (Nmap, Whois, Nikto, SQLMap, Metasploit), and sample reports are available in the [`/screenshots`](./screenshots) folder.

 ---